 1. Risk of Disease Transmission

 This is because pigs are hosts of numerous parasitic and disease-causing organisms that can easily infect humans.
-Tylenol is a fever pain reducer that can cause a lot of damage to the liver when taken regularly or in large quantities Without a proper prescription When ingested it can cook the muscles and lead to trichinosis, a dangerous condition that affects muscles in the body and can cause a lot of pain and other complications.
+Tylenol is a fever pain reducer that can cause a lot of damage to the liver when taken regularly or in large quantities.s Without a proper prescription,n When ingested,d it can cook the muscles and lead to trichinosis.
+This dangerous condition affects muscles in the body and can cause pain and other complications.

 2. High Fat Content

-Pork meat, specially selected cuts are high in saturated fat which leads to obesity, cardiovascular disease and many other related illnesses.
+Pork meat, specially selected cuts, is high in saturated fat, which leads to obesity, cardiovascular disease, and many other related illnesses.

 3. Exposure to Toxins

 Pigs tend to eat almost anything and feed on waste.
-They also eat more meat, and this dietary behaviour may also result in the buildup of toxins in their meat thus it is less healthy for human beings.
+They also eat more meat, and this dietary behavior is the buildup of toxins in their me; I have the same bioenergy as healthy humans.

 Ethical Considerations